Ethiopia Travel Video

 It had been given many Titles.

 Was it for the genuine friendliness and generosity of the People, usually rather naturally relax?
-Was it for the common religious identity we share, rooted in mutual values?
-Was for its general safety for travellers?
+For the common religious identity we share, rooted in mutual values?
+Or even for its travellers’ general safety?

 For whatever reason it was, I did find the expression suiting me right down to the ground as, apart from Morocco, I had not yet stepped foot in deep Africa.